Aetna marketplace plans

-After January 31, you can’t enroll in a plan for 2016 unless you qualify for a special enrollment period.
+After January 31, you can’t enroll in a plan for 2017 unless you qualify for a special enrollment period.

 Different plans, different needs

+A plan’s level indicates roughly how much you will need to pay for premiums and out-of-pocket costs.
 The metallic plan levels make finding the right plan easier.
 They help you understand your costs.
-For example, a bronze plan will have high out-of-pocket costs, but a low monthly premium.
+For example, a bronze plan will have higher out-of-pocket costs, but a low monthly premium.
 A platinum plan will have lower out-of-pocket costs, but a higher monthly premium.

 There are limits to how much you will pay out of pocket.
 With any plan, once you have reached this limit, the insurance company pays 100% of your costs for covered care.